dmodel-ai/dmodel-ai.github.io/understanding-understanding-optionals/blog_post.md

 ```

 In this test, we've taken the same logic and spread it across `main`
 and another function, `positive_numbers`.
-Ideally, the model would have
+Ideally, the model would
-to think a little harder to understand that the `some_numbers` is
+have to think a little harder to understand that `some_numbers` is
-flowing through the function call into the body of `positive_numbers`,
+flowing from `main` through the function call into the body of
-causing the for loop body to need a `None` check.
-In practice though, we
+`positive_numbers`, causing the for loop body to need a `None`
-find this test is actually *easier* for the model to pass, with models
+check.
+In practice though, we find this test is actually *easier* for
-as small as Pythia 1b passing it, and Pythia 12b learning to pass it
+the model to pass than Test 1, with models as small as Pythia 1b
-13% of the way into training.
+passing it, and Pythia 12b learning to pass it 13% of the way into
+training.

-Because of the type annotations on the
+Because of the type annotations on the `positive_numbers` function,
-`positive_numbers` function, the model doesn't need to pay attention
+the model doesn't need to pay attention to `main` at all.
+It can just
-to `main` at all.
-It can just look at `positive_numbers`, and use the
-type annotation to know that result contains `Optional[int]`s, so that
+look at `positive_numbers`, and use the type annotation to know that
+`numbers` contains `Optional[int]`s.
+Then, using the For rule it can
-since `num` is Nullable, it must be checked for None before proceeding.
-Looking
+reason that `num` is nullable, so it must be checked for None before
-at the type annotation turns out to be easier for the model than
+proceeding.
+Looking at the type annotation turns out to be easier for
-scanning through a list to determine if there are None and non-None
+the model than scanning through a list to determine if there are None
-values, resulting in an easier test overall.
+and non-None values, resulting in an easier test overall.

 So how would we *actually* test for interprocedural nullability
 understanding in the model?
-Well, the type annotations on Python
+Well, type annotations on Python functions
-functions aren't required^[Technically this is known as "Optional
+aren't required^[Technically this is known as "Optional typing", but
-typing", but that's confusing in the context of this post.
-Not to be
+that's confusing in the context of this post.
+Not to be confused with
-confused with Gradual Typing, as introduced by Siek et al.], so we can
+Gradual Typing, as introduced by Siek et al.], so we can instead
-instead provide the model with an unannotated function, and see if it
+provide the model with an **unannotated** function, and see if it
-still understands the flow of values from the call site into the
-function body.
-Here's a test that does that:
+still understands the flow of nullability.
+Here's a test that does
+that:

 *Test 3*
 ```python